geordievannese/advprog-module6/README.md

 We chose the usize type for the thread count parameter in ThreadPool::new() because it represents non-negative whole numbers, which is appropriate since the number of threads can’t be negative.
 Moreover, usize works well for managing our worker threads stored in a vector.

 In the execute method, we specified the closure type as FnOnce(), indicating that the closure will only be executed a single time.
 This suits our scenario where each task handles one connection.
 The empty parentheses following FnOnce denote that the closure takes no arguments and returns nothing, mirroring a standard function without parameters.

+## Commit Bonus Reflection notes
+I introduced a build() function to the ThreadPool implementation as an alternative to the usual new() constructor.
+The purpose was to experiment with naming conventions and gain insights into API design practices in Rust.
+Functionally, build() mirrors new() by creating a channel, wrapping it in a Mutex and Arc, and initializing the worker threads.

+Choosing a name like build() can be beneficial when object creation involves a more intricate setup or when there's potential to evolve into a builder pattern.
+This approach is common in many Rust libraries and frameworks.
+Even though in this instance both new() and build() execute the same steps, using build() can make the code more expressive for developers.

+Ultimately, the distinction between new() and build() is mostly about naming conventions—new() is idiomatic for straightforward object creation, whereas build() suggests a more configurable or elaborate construction process, typical of builder patterns.